-28.2 SPDIF
+27.2 SPDIF

-The SPDIF input is configured in the Settings dialog.
-The Fireface 400 accepts all commonly used digital sources as well as SPDIF and AES/EBU.
+The SPDIF input is configured in the Settings dialog, available by a click on the fire symbol in the Task Bar's system tray.
+The Fireface 800 accepts all commonly used digital sources as well as SPDIF and AES/EBU.
+Channel status and copy protection are ignored.

 To receive signals in AES/EBU format, an adapter cable is required.
 Pins 2 and 3 of a female XLR plug are connected individually to the two pins of a phono plug.
-The cable shielding is connected to pin 1 of the XLR and the ground contact of the phono plug.